-Cannabis has become an increasingly popular topic of conversation concerning how it may improve sexual function and pleasure.
-For individuals who struggle with sexual worries or simply want to enhance their sex life, cannabis use may be a viable solution.
-With abundant cannabis strains and products available, many options and consumption methods exist for how to use cannabis for better sex.
+Cannabis has become an increasingly popular topic of conversation.
+For individuals who want to enhance their sex life, cannabis use may be a viable solution.
+With abundant cannabis strains and products available, many options and consumption methods exist for how to use cannabis for sex.

 This article will explore the various products, theories, and strains to help you learn what might work best for you.